Joystream/joystream/README.md

 1. Joystream runtime upgrade proposals which will be voted on by the council.
 When the Joystream platform is live, this will be the only way to upgrade the chain's runtime code.

-2. During development and testnet phases, we can send an extrinsic (transaction signed with the sudo key) invoking `conesnsus::setCode()`.
+2. During development and testnet phases, we can send an extrinsic (transaction signed with the sudo key) invoking `consensus::setCode()`.
 This can be done either from the UI/extrinsics app, or directly with an admin script.

 ## Running the tests